ava-labs/avalanche-docs/docs/subnets/introduction-to-vm.md

 6. Every virtuous node on the network should have the same verdict for a particular block
 7. It depends on the VM implementation on what to do with the accepted or rejected block

-The consensus engine has been already provided by `AvalancheGo` on the Avalanche network.
-Developers can implement and customize their own VM.
+AvalancheGo provides the consensus engine for every blockchain on the Avalanche Network.
+The consensus engine relies on the VM interface to handle building, parsing, and storing blocks as well as verifying and executing on behalf of the consensus engine.

 ## How to Load a VM